A Nursing Home Abuse and Neglect Attorney Who Cares

 What are examples of nursing home abuse and neglect in Alabama?

-This is one of the most frequently asked questions about nursing home abuse we encounter at Shuttlesworth Lasseter, LLC.
-Nursing home abuse and neglect cases can cover a wide range.
-Some of the most common nursing home abuse cases we handle in Alabama include:
+This is one of the most frequently asked questions about nursing home abuse we encounter at Shuttlesworth Law Firm, P.C.
+Some of the most common nursing home abuse cases we handle in Birmingham and throughout Alabama include:

 - Falls - A senior citizen who falls can suffer debilitating injuries, including a broken hip or other bone fractures.
 Unlike younger bones, older bones can take much more time to heal - an elderly victim may never fully recover from a fall.
 A fall at a nursing home may be linked to neglect.
 For example, a staff member without adequate training may be unaware of risk factors and prevention strategies.
 In other cases, staff members may not understand how to properly move a resident.
 The person may fall to the floor while being lifted from a bed.